molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Manual change detection</aside>

-We have mentioned that in the testing environment, Angular does not automatically detect changes and does not update the DOM.
+We have mentioned that in the testing environment, Angular does not automatically detect changes in order to update the DOM.
 Clicking the increment button changes the `count` property of the Component instance.
-To update the template binding `{% raw %}{{ count }}{% endraw %}`, we need to trigger the change detection manually.
+To update the template binding `{% raw %}{{ count }}{% endraw %}`, we need to *trigger the change detection manually*.

 ```typescript
 fixture.detectChanges();